francescoraves483/openwrt-v2x/README.md

 A patch to the iPerf 2 network measurement tool is included, enabling support to the 4 MAC layer EDCA queues.
 The -A option, which is client specific, can now be used to specify a traffic class at which the outcoming flow should be sent at (-A BK or -A BE or -A VI or -A VO).
 Not specifying any traffic class leaves the options as if a standard iPerf 2 package was used (i.e. effectively using AC_BE).

+**Notice**: you may need up to 60 GB of free space for the OpenWrt build system.

 In order to build the system:
-* Clone the default branch (OpenWrt-V2X-21.02.1) of the repository with git clone on a Linux machine (Linux Mint 18 and 19, Ubuntu 18 LTS and 20 LTS have been successfully tested):
+* Clone the default branch (OpenWrt-V2X-21.02.1) of the repository with git clone on a Linux machine (Linux Mint 18 and 19, Ubuntu 18 LTS, 20 LTS and 22 LTS have been successfully tested):
 ```
 git clone https://github.com/francescoraves483/OpenWrt-V2X.git
 cd OpenWrt-V2X